 All you need to hold an event is a team of at least three willing to read the words and validate how the students spell them.
 You can work in combination with a Catholic School, a Religious Education program in your local parish, a Squires Circle.
 Some schools or Religious Education programs may hold the competition in their own classroom in class time.
 Make sure to check with teachers, principals, and RE Program Directors.
 Check out the information from the State Family booklet: Spelling Bee Rules.
 Also, here is more specific information on how to conduct a Local Spelling Bee competition as well as other responsibilities Spelling Bee Responsibilities

 It is that simple!
 Here are the simple steps:

 1) Order your materials from the Iowa State Council by sending the Spelling Bee Kit Order Form to Youth Program Director Bob Ukena call 515-440-0277 or email at email@example.com.
 Your District Deputy should receive the Spelling Bee package in the December State Family Meeting.

 2) Council winners go directly to the Regional Competition.
 There are no District Level Competitions.
 Check the Spelling Bee Schedules by checking this site's Calendar of Events (and search for spelling) or the 2014 Spelling Bee Regional and State Schedule.
 This way you can plan your Council Competitions.
 The Regional Competitions are generally held in mid February.
 The State Competition is held in early March.

 3) When you have completed your local competition, make sure to submit the 2014 Spelling Bee Council Participation Report As with all forms, send a copy to your District Deputy and another to firstname.lastname@example.org.

 4) Other useful forms and resources are listed below as well as the Regional Map

 5) For Regional and State Contacts

 Want more info?
-Your State Program Director will be happy to clarify any questions you may have.
+Your State Youth Director will be happy to clarify any questions you may have.